Protection Paladin Tanking Guide

 - War Stomp stuns nearby opponents – great for general usage and PvP.

-- Increased Health – Always useful
+- Increased Health – Always useful.
+Roughly equal to three Stamina gems at 90.

 - Hebalism skill and speed increased – The heal obtained from herbalism also adds Haste, which isn’t a great stat for you, but it’s free.